Kansas City set to celebrate Super Bowl win with parade - WHIZ News

-KANSAS CITY, Mo.
-(AP) — Kansas City Chiefs fans flocked to buy T-shirts and line up for photos Monday while preparing to skip out on work for a celebratory parade after the team won its first Super Bowl in 50 years.
+Coach Andy Reid, carrying the Super Bowl trophy, led the team off its plane Monday afternoon before they boarded a bus caravan to return to Arrowhead Stadium.
+Fans were discouraged from meeting the Chiefs at the airport.
+Quarterback Patrick Mahomes was not with his teammates because he flew to Disney World in Orlando, Florida, to lead a Super Bowl celebration parade as part of his duties as MVP.

-Schools in the area started calling off classes so students and staff can attend “The Chiefs Kingdom Champions Parade,” set for 11:30 a.m.
-Wednesday.
+A parade through downtown Kansas City, Missouri, is set for 11:30 a.m.
+Wednesday, followed by a rally at Union Station.
+Several schools in the area canceled Wednesday’s classes, and the Kansas Legislature canceled that day’s session.
 Officials announced the celebration Sunday night, shortly after the Chiefs defeated San Francisco 31-20.
-The festivities will include a rally at Union Station in Kansas City, Missouri, shortly after the parade ends.

-The celebration began Sunday even before the game, with an estimated 20,000 people showing up at the Power & Light District in downtown Kansas City.
+The celebration started before the game, with an estimated 20,000 people showing up at the Power & Light District in downtown Kansas City to watch the Super Bowl on a massive screen.
 Police said Monday 14 people were arrested and 45 were ejected from the entertainment district, and fire officials responded to 24 medical incidents.
 The Westport entertainment district also was packed and police reported several disturbances, but none were serious.

 One man died when he tried to light commercial-grade fireworks in an improvised mortar and one of them exploded shortly after the game ended, police said in a statement.
 No other information was released.